mutualmobile/MMRecord/README.md

 #### Alternate Property Names

 Sometimes, you may need to define an alternate name for a property on one of your entities.
 This could be for a variety of reasons.
 Perhaps you don't like your Core Data property names to include underscores?
 Perhaps the API response changed, and you don't want to change your NSManagedObject property names.
 Or maybe the value of a property is actually inside of a sub-object, and you need to bring it up to root level.
-Well, that's what the MMRecordAttributeAlternateNameKey is for.
+Well, that's what the <b>MMRecordAttributeAlternateNameKey</b> is for.
 You can define this key on any attribute or relationship user info dictionary.
 The value of this key can be an alternate name, or alternate keyPath that will be used to locate the object for that property.

 ![MMRecord Alternate Name Key](Images/MMRecord-alternate-name-key.png)